sourcegraph/handbook/content/departments/engineering/product/process/feedback/surfacing_product_feedback.md

 ## Surfacing internal feedback

-- Internal feedback should be shared in [the #feedback-dogfood channel](../../../team-culture/feedback-dogfood.md), and cross-posted (optional) in the relevant team's channel.
+- Internal feedback should be shared in the #feedback-dogfood channel, and cross-posted (optional) in the relevant team's channel.
 - Any teammate can open an issue for consideration by a engineering team, and assign the team's label.
-Product-engineering teams each have their own workflow for triaging issues, but use [common principles](../../../process/working-with-issues.md)
+Teams each have their own workflow for triaging issues, but use [common principles](../../../working-with-issues.md)

 ## Surfacing customer feedback